Michael-Mazar/BCI4ALS/README.md

 ## Pre-requisites
-- Matlab R2021b or newer (for python support) with the libLSL, OpenBCI, EEGLab with ERPLAB & loadXDF plugins installed
+- Matlab R2021b or newer (for Python integration support) with the libLSL, OpenBCI, EEGLab with ERPLAB & loadXDF plugins installed.
-- Python 3.7-3.9 (at the time of writing this document, Python 3.10 isn't supported by Matlab)
+- Python 3.7-3.9 (at the time of writing this document, Python 3.10 isn't supported by Matlab).

 ## Python dependencies installation